fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 ## Run KEvoHeap+QEMU+BPFTrace
-This section describes how to setup everything to use KEvoHeap on the `vuln` kernel module with the help of bpftrace
+This section describes how to setup everything to use KEvoHeap on the `vuln` kernel module, an examplary vulnerable kernel module, with the help of bpftrace.
+More information about the `vuln` module can be found in `EXAMPLE_VULN.md`.

 1. Run the `setup.sh` script.
 2. Build the `slab_api` kernel module